Change Management

 Change management is a methodical approach for implementing new procedures, reforms, hierarchies, and strategies.
 Any organizational change requires an effective change management process, which itself relies on a wide range of skills.
 These skills are applied to ensure that employees at all levels understand why change is occurring, how it will impact their work, and what their role will be during and after the change.

 There are many triggers that can drive a company towards change.
-Some are smaller or incremental, such as adding a new payment method on an e-commerce site or adding a chatbot to the company website to help reduce customer support or prospect inquiries.
-Some are larger and impact the whole organization, or at least a major part.
-In the last century, the biggest change has been the integration of computers into business and the shift away from paper records to electronic records, for example.
-Each change, or trigger for change, represents a shift in the way the organization works, and therefore requires the ability to drive the successful adoption of the change by all employees.
-A successful change management plan depends on employees committing to the change and learning how to adapt to the new shift.
+Over the last century, the biggest changes were the integration of computers into business and the shift away from paper to electronic records.
+Each change, or reason for change, represents a shift in the way the organization works, and so requires the ability to drive the proper adoption of the change by all employees.
+A successful change management plan depends on employees committing to the change, and learning how to adapt to the new shift.
 Some common examples of organizational change include:

 • New technologies